BCI-NET/BCI-OpenViBE-CuttingEEG2021/README.md

 ---

 ## Audience/Prerequisites
-* EEG/MEG users, researchers curious about BCI
+* Windows/Linux users curious about BCI !
-* No particular requirement for following the demo.
-Some basic knowledge in EEG signal processing & machine learning can be helpful!
+* Participants must install OpenViBE from [this page](http://openvibe.inria.fr/downloads/) **before** the workshop.
+Please install from the "stable version" links (v 3.1.0).
-* Participants interested in using OpenViBE can download the installer from [this page](http://openvibe.inria.fr/downloads/).
-Linux users need to follow the [build instructions](http://openvibe.inria.fr/build-instructions/)
+* Linux users need to follow the [build instructions](http://openvibe.inria.fr/build-instructions/)

 ## Objectives
-* Get familiar with the main concepts of BCI
+* Getting familiar with the main concepts of BCI
-* Discover the main features proposed by OpenViBE
+* Knowing the main features proposed by OpenViBE
-* Manipulate the fundamental blocks of OpenViBE
+* Being able to run a (virtual) BCI experiment with OpenViBE
-* Get a glimpse of more advanced capabilities using OpenViBE
+* Manipulating the fundamental blocks of OpenViBE
 * Getting a hint of the main challenges in BCI research

 ---